jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -\-input2            Input raster file
 -o, -\-output        Output raster file

-*Example Usage*:
+*Command-line Interface*:
 ```
 >>./whitebox_tools -r=Or -v --wd="/path/to/data/" ^
 --input1='in1.dep' --input2='in2.dep' -o=output.dep

 ```

+*Python Function Name*: ```Or```

 #### 6.13.43 Power

-*Description*:
-Raises the values in grid cells of one rasters, or a constant value, by values in another raster or constant value
+Raises the values in grid cells of one rasters, or a constant value, by values in another raster or constant value.

 *Parameters*: